 - Understand young children’s characteristics and needs to create environments that are healthy, respectful, supportive, and challenging for each child.

 - Demonstrate that they know about, understand, and value the importance of creating respectful, reciprocal relationships to support and empower families in their communities.

-- Demonstrate an understanding of developmentally effective approaches which emphasize positive relationships and supportive interactions to influence outcomes for individual children.
+- Understand developmentally effective approaches which emphasize positive relationships and supportive interactions to influence outcomes for individual children.

-- Demonstrate their ability to design, implement, and evaluate learning experiences that promote a wide range of academic disciplines to build meaningful curriculum.
+- Design, implement, and evaluate learning experiences that promote a wide range of academic disciplines to build meaningful curriculum.

 - Implement various interventions for young children with ASD and children with disabilities across all developmental domains.

 - Demonstrate a variety of early childhood field experiences.

 The courses in the Early Childhood Education Advanced Certificate meet the training and education requirements for the State of NH Early Childhood Teacher Credential, Level 4.

 CCSNH partners with Granite State College to offer tuition assistance to child care providers who are entering or are currently working in the field of early care and education.
 Eligible individuals must be working at least 20 hours per week.
 For more information, contact Diana Menard, department chair of Child and Family Studies, at 603-271-6484 x4281 or firstname.lastname@example.org.
 For additional information, visit the CCSNH page on early childhood education tuition assistance here.